Kids in the City

 • Trail length: 2,3 km (one way; you can return to the parking lot using a different trail).

-• You can also get here from Warsaw by city bus no. 210 (from the Metro Młociny stop to the Skibińskiego stop).
+• You can also get here from Warsaw by city bus no. 210 (from the Metro Młociny stop to the Truskaw Skibińskiego stop).

 • The path may be partially flooded during the rainy season.